wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Wodewose/Circle_of_the_City.md

 ###### Urban Adaptation (10th Level)

-You become immune to poison and disease, and gain one skill of your choice from Insight, Perception, Persuasion, Sleight of Hand, or Stealth.
+You become immune to poison and disease, and gain one skill of your choice from _Insight_, _Perception_, _Persuasion_, _Sleight of Hand_, or _Stealth_.
 If you have all the listed skills, you can select any skill of your choice instead.

 ###### Keen Skills (14th Level)

 You gain proficiency in an additional skill from the list in Urban Adaptation.
-Additionally, if a beast you assume the form of is proficient in a skill you are normally proficient in, you gain expertise in that skill while transformed into that beast.
+Additionally, if a beast you assume the form of is proficient in a skill you are normally proficient in, you gain [expertise](#Proficiency_Bonus_expertise) in that skill while transformed into that beast.

 ###### Tiny Tributes (14th Level)